thudrux/fabsim/README.md

 ---

 `fabsim` is a Java-based discrete-event simulator for modelling semiconductor fabrication facilities.
+It is primarily intended to be embedded from Python so external dispatching logic, such as custom heuristics, optimization routines, or machine learning agents, can drive dispatch decisions through [JPype](https://jpype.readthedocs.io/en/latest/).
-It provides reusable simulation primitives for fab environments and includes out-of-the-box benchmark implementations such as MiniFab.
-For data generation and baseline experiments, fabsim can run predefined dispatching rules directly in Docker.
-For custom dispatching logic, reinforcement learning, or policy evaluation, fabsim can delegate dispatch decisions to a Python service through JPype.
+The project provides reusable simulation primitives for fab environments and includes out-of-the-box benchmark implementations such as MiniFab.
+A Docker-based runner is also available as a convenience path for baseline simulations and dispatch-log data generation with predefined local rules.

 ## Repository Structure